-File Description Documents Upload relevant supporting document View File 7.2 - Best Practices 7.2.1 - Describe one best praction provided in the Manual ce successfully implemented by the Institution as per NAAC format Title: Bringing Exper t Industrial Professionals to the Classroom Objectives: -To expos market. e the student to an understanding of the -To enhance personal and professionals/exp and professional interaction between students erts -To facilitate easy a ccess between faculty and industry experts all practice oriented the programmes offered in the University are .
-It is crucial to expose the students to try/market/practice to make them market-ready, Practices: Faculty on a re teaching load), deliver special faculty, 4) to campus, 5) 'Mee campus for a we rts from the field are invited as 1) Visiting gular basis to cover up to 20% of the total 2) as part of jury for Viva-voce exams, 3) to lectures which are open for all students and conduct workshops (one-day to week-long) on the t the Artist' programmewhere the artist is in ek, engaging in demos, talks and one-on-one students and faculty.
-2. The University has MoUs with professional bodies including

-Indian Institute of Interior Designers, Indian Plumbing Association (student chapter), etc.
+File Description Documents Upload relevant supporting document View File

+7.2 - Best Practices

+7.2.1 - Describe one best practice successfully implemented by the Institution as per NAAC format provided in the Manual

+Title: Bringing Expert Industrial Professionals to the Classroom

+Objectives: -To expose the student to an understanding of the market.

+- -To enhance personal and professional interaction between students and professionals/experts - -To facilitate easy access between faculty and industry experts

+Context: The nature of the programmes offered in the University are all practice oriented.
+It is crucial to expose the students to elements of the industry/market/practice to make them market-ready, relevant and updated.
+Practices:

+- 1. Practicing Experts from the field are invited as 1) Visiting Faculty on a regular basis to cover up to 20% of the total teaching load, 2) as part of jury for Viva-voce exams, 3) to deliver special lectures which are open for all students and faculty, 4) to conduct workshops (one-day to week-long) on the campus, 5) 'Meet the Artist' programme where the artist is in campus for a week, engaging in demos, talks and one-on-one mentoring with students and faculty. - 2.
+The University has MoUs with professional bodies including Indian Institute of Interior Designers, Indian Plumbing Association (student chapter), etc.

 Evidence of success: These initiatives have helped in easy identification of scope to students for internship, part-time and full-time employment opportunities.

-Problems encountered and resources required:Mainlyprocedural requirements needing resolution for smoother functioning.
+Problems encountered and resources required: Mainly procedural requirements needing resolution for smoother functioning.